mstarLabs/VM-Network-Architecture/README.md

 ### Network Segmentation & Lease Privilege
  - Each department is isolated into is own VLAN to minimize lateral movement risk.
- - Inter VLAN communication is restricted explicitly based on business needs.
+ - Inter-VLAN communication is restricted explicitly based on business needs.
 ### Explicit Firewall Policies
  - No "allow all" rules (except temporary testing allowances).
 Each service port is explicitly defined.
 > VLAN20_SALES only allows TCP 53, 135, 389, 445, etc., to the Domain Controller in VLAN10_INFRA.